tarunaditya91/open-cv/README.md

         break

-  Webcam is also similar to video cam just replace it with video location with the webcam number
+  A webcam is also similar to a video cam just replace it with video location with the webcam number and we can also re-size it using this

+  img2.set(3,340)this is 3->width,340->width size
+img2.set(4,380)this  is 4->height,380->height size

+we can also change the brightness by using

+img2.set(10,100) 10->is id for brightness